vueuse/vueuse/packages/core/useTransition/index.md

 })
 ```

-To choreograph multiple transitions together, define `onStarted` or `onFinished` callbacks.
+To choreograph behavior around a transition, define `onStarted` or `onFinished` callbacks.

 ```js
 useTransition(baseNumber, {